 From the Microsoft Store for Business, select the Manage button and click on Inventory to find out already published apps.
 There is an option to add New LOB apps to Microsoft Store for Business, as you can see in the screen capture below (I’ve not tested this).

-Search the Windows Store and select the application which you want to deploy to Microsoft Store for Business (private store).
+Search the Windows Store and select the application you want to deploy to Microsoft Store for Business (private store).
 In this scenario, I selected the Word Mobile application.
 Click on the Get the App button to add this application to Microsoft Store for Business.

-Once you click on Get the App option as mentioned in the above tab then you will get distribution options.
-More details about distribution explained in the next step.
+Once you click on Get the App option as mentioned in the above tab, then you will get distribution options.
+More details about distribution are explained in the next step.
 Click OK on the message Started adding the app to your private store.

 As mentioned in the above step, the Windows store application can be distributed to:-